 CONCLUSION

 Software development continues to evolve.
-From what use to be a well thought out start to finish process such as the waterfall methodology, is now giving way to agile methodologies.
+From what used to be a well-thought-out start-to-finish process (such as the waterfall methodology), is now giving way to agile methodologies.
 These allow teams to plan and respond to issues on an ad hoc basis.
-Mark IV Tech used an agile software development model with the scrum methodology for designing the web based image organiser.
+Mark IV Tech used an agile software development model with the scrum methodology for designing the web-based image organiser.
 The key positives of this was that components could be developed and tested by all members.
 Also, these components could then be tweaked by other members to get extra functionality from them.
 For this project that was important as the back-end team would create a new function and then the front-end team would add the necessary design features and set it up within the site.

 With the team being made up of four members; some in different states, communication had to be all online.
 This is becoming increasingly easier in society as most people are always connected, whether it be by smartphone or computer.
 In the group all members had smartphones and could usually respond promptly.
 However, the ease of communication also highlighted a negative effect.
 As mentioned in the report, the chat could become cluttered and not succinct when questions were asked.
 This meant members spent extra time sifting through messages that may have had little relevance.
 Going forward, clear rules will need to be devised as a way to prevent this.